Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Green filters were traditionally used to lighten foliage.
 But you’ll barely notice a difference in this with the ACROS green filter.
 It may even make your foliage darker if it has a yellow color cast.

 The green filter is also sometimes used in portrait photography for creating rich texture in faces and providing contrast in facial features, a little more than ACROS by itself can do.
 It also helps cut reflections from lighting on the skin.
+Be careful though because the green filter can actually accentuate blemishes in blotchy skin.

 The yellow filter for the ACROS film simulation is kind of the “jack of all trades” or “I don’t know which filter to use” filter.